oodeveloper/editorjs-multicolumn/README.md

 This is a test for multiple columns without nested elements.
 Using Bootstrap like grid system and display float (rather than flex) for each block.

+UPDATED: Please refer to this https://github.com/codex-team/editor.js/issues/836 there is a better solution now CHECKOUT THIS https://github.com/hata6502/editorjs-layout#readme [Multi Column Layout]

 [Test With Demo](https://oodeveloper.github.io/editorjs-multicolumn/)

 * Please note that this is just a test and this is not for production